 Have your say

 After a public consultation is complete, views are gathered together and submitted with the updated draft plan to the local Scottish Forestry office for formal approval.
-The plan is also placed on Scottish Forestry's register where the public can continue to comment for 28 days.
+The plan is also placed on Scottish Forestry's Public Registers where you can continue to comment for 28 days.
 Once approved, all plans are then published at the following link: